GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 slug: plain-language
 date: 2016-02-03 10:58:53 -0400
 title: Join the Plain Language Community
-summary: "Promote the use of plain language to provide better service to the public."

 deck: Share and learn with plain language practitioners.